-- 164. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - Plaintiffs allege in the alternative and solely for purposes of this Count that when FHFA acts as conservator it is a private entity and not the federal government.
-In other litigation, FHFA has vigorously defended this position, arguing in a case in the Southern District of Texas that its actions as conservator "are not . . . governmental for purposes of the Constitution."
-FHFA Mem. in Supp. of Mot. to Dismiss at 43, Collins v.
-FHFA, No. 16-cv-3113 (S.D.
-Tex.
-Jan.
-9, 2017), ECF No. 24. - In the Vesting Clauses award all Legislative power to Congress, U.S. CONST. art.
-II, § 1, all Executive power to the President, U.S. CONST. art.
+- 170. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - 171.
+Plaintiffs allege in the alternative and solely for purposes of this Count that when FHFA acts as conservator it is a private entity and not the federal government.
+In other litigation, FHFA has vigorously defended this position, arguing in a case in the Southern District

+- 172. The Vesting Clauses award all Legislative power to Congress, U.S. CONST. art.
+I, § 1, all Executive power to the President, U.S. CONST. art.
 II, § 1, cl.1, and all Judicial power to the Supreme Court and any inferior federal courts established by Congress, U.S. COST. art.
 III, § 1, cl.1.
 Together, these provisions of the Constitution do not permit any delegation of Legislative, Executive, or Judicial power to a private entity.
 Indeed, authorizing a private entity to exercise any of the sovereign powers of the federal government constitutes "delegation in its most obnoxious form."
 Carter v.
-Carter Coal Co., 298 U.S. 238, 311 (1936). - Delegations of Executive power to a private entity are no more permissible than delegations of Legislative power to a private entity. "[I]f Congress could act as effectively without the President as with him" by assigning responsibility for executing the laws to a private entity, it would be able to aggrandize its own powers at the expense of the President.
+Carter Coal Co., 298 U.S. 238, 311 (1936). - 173.
+Delegations of Executive power to a private entity are no more permissible than delegations of Legislative power to a private entity. "[I]f Congress could act as effectively without the President as with him" by assigning responsibility for executing the laws to a private entity, it would be able to aggrandize its own powers at the expense of the President.
 See Printz v.
 United States, 521 U.S. 898, 923 (1997).
-For this reason, the separation of powers does not permit delegations of Executive power to private entities.

-- Delegations of Vesting Clause power to a private entity are especially problematic-and per se unconstitutional-because they invite the use of the federal government's sovereign powers to further private interests.
+For this reason, the separation of powers does not permit delegations of Executive power to private entities. - Delegations of Vesting Clause power to a private entity are especially problematic-and per se unconstitutional-because they invite the use of the federal government's sovereign powers to further private interests.
 Far from guarding against such abuses of power, FHFA understands HERA to authorize it to do whatever it "determines is in the best interests of . . .
 [FHFA]" when acting as conservator.
 12 U.S.C. § 4617(b)(2)(J)(ii).
-FHFA has specifically relied on this provision of HERA in defending the Net Worth Sweep, arguing that the harmful consequences for the Companies and their private shareholders do not matter because FHFA determined that the Net Worth Sweep was in its own best interests. - Legislative or Executive, HERA clearly gives Vesting Clause power to FHFA.
+FHFA has specifically relied on this provision of HERA in defending the Net Worth Sweep, arguing that the harmful consequences for the Companies and their private shareholders do not matter because FHFA determined that the Net Worth Sweep was in its own best interests.

+- Legislative or Executive, HERA clearly gives Vesting Clause power to FHFA.
 As conservator, FHFA has the power to ignore otherwise applicable state and federal law and to authorize violations of federal statutes by third parties.
 FHFA also has sweeping conservatorship powers over the Companies and their private shareholders-powers that FHFA claims it is free to exercise in a manner that is harmful to the interests of the Companies and their shareholders.
 FHFA necessarily exercises either Legislative or Executive power when it: (i) displaces state and federal law; and (ii) makes decisions in a non-fiduciary capacity that are binding on the Companies and their shareholders.
-FHFA did both of those things when it approved the Net Worth Sweep. - 170.
+FHFA did both of those things when it approved the Net Worth Sweep. - 176.
 When it acts as conservator, FHFA does not function subordinately to an Executive Branch agency or any part of the federal government.
-To the contrary, HERA specifically provides that as conservator FHFA may not be subject to the direction or supervision of another federal agency and insulates FHFA from congressional, presidential, and judicial direction and oversight.

-171. To remedy the violation of the Constitution alleged in this Count, the Court should vacate the third amendment to the PSPAs because, in adopting it, FHFA was acting as a private entity and exercising either Legislative or Executive power that may only be exercised by an organ of the federal government.
+To the contrary, HERA specifically provides that as conservator FHFA may not be subject to the direction or supervision of another federal agency and insulates FHFA from congressional, presidential, and judicial direction and oversight. - 177.
+To remedy the violation of the Constitution alleged in this Count, the Court should vacate the third amendment to the PSPAs because, in adopting it, FHFA was acting as a private entity and exercising either Legislative or Executive power that may only be exercised by an organ of the federal government.